A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Introduction

 With our work we want to shed some light on recent discussions about reference frames and corresponding transference numbers in concentrated, liquid electrolytes to help improving the mutual understanding.
-Here, we use thermodynamically consistent modeling based on an Onsager approach which assumes that the thermodynamic fluxes are linear functions of the electrochemical forces.\cite{schammer2020theory} Thermodynamic fluxes are usually defined relative to the internal dynamics of some excess bulk quantity.
-These internal fluxes differ from the external fluxes by a convective correction, where the choice of the drift velocity defines the corresponding frame of reference.
+Here, we use thermodynamically consistent modeling based on an Onsager approach which assumes that the thermodynamic flux densities are linear functions of the electrochemical forces.\cite{DeGroot1962,schammer2020theory} Thermodynamic flux densities are usually defined relative to the internal dynamics of some excess bulk quantity.
+These internal flux densities differ from the external flux densities by a convective correction, where the choice of the drift velocity defines the corresponding frame of reference.
 In this flux-explicit description, the Onsager coefficients determine the transport parameters.
 As consequence, all transport parameters are defined with respect to a specific frame of reference, \emph{i.e.} choice for the drift velocity.
-For incompressible electrolytes using the volume-based drift velocity as reference can be a convenient ansatz as we show in detail in our theory section.
-In contrast to the CM-based frame of reference, this description models species transport via volume-preserving fluxes and, thus, facilitates the transport equation for the drift velocity.
-Furthermore, we derive simple transformation rules between these two descriptions.
+In the beginning of our theory section, we recapitulate the basic frame-dependent flux density definitions.
+As we show in detail, using the volume-based drift velocity as reference can be a convenient ansatz for electrolytes where the volume does not change under pressure variation, i.e. incompressible electrolytes.
+Since electrolytes are hardly compressible this is usually a good approximation.\cite{Dreyer2013} In contrast to the CM-based frame of reference, this description models species transport via volume-preserving flux densities and, thus, facilitates the transport equation for the drift velocity.
+Furthermore, we derive simple transformation rules between the descriptions.